shoedler/slang/README.md

 ## Compiler rebuild

+- [ ] Test if assignment to patterns works.
+Declarations work.
 - [ ] Do we really need `fn_index`?
 Think it through.
 - [ ] Put all the `copy_string(KEYWORD_ERROR, STR_LEN(KEYWORD_ERROR))` into a lookup table
 - [ ] Handle roots for garbage collection in the parser, resolver and compiler